 Alright so are there counter points to the fair points brought against reps until failure?
 Yes I think there are.

-I would say the first point is that using reps to failure is not for someone who is in the beginners stage of strength and mass building.
-Only once someone has demonstrated mastery of weight lifting form should they start to go white hot for a reps to failure workout plan.
+I would say the first point is that using training to failure is not for someone who is in the beginners stage of strength and mass building.
+Only once someone has demonstrated mastery of weight lifting form should they start to go white hot for a training to failure workout plan.
 Only after your major muscle groups and your coordinating muscle groups have become acclimated in the right way to the form and to the stress of heavy weight lifting should someone try to dive into reps until failure.

-When you are planning to push yourself to reps until failure it is always a good idea to have a trusty spotter to ensure that your form doesn't fall to out of whack.
-This goes especially for lifts like the squat, bench press, and military press.
-When pushing yourself to failure with curls, it's easier to get away with not having a spotter because if something does go wrong, you generally can just drop the weight.
+When you are planning to push yourself to reps until failure it is always a good idea to have a trusty spotter to ensure that your form doesn’t fall to out of whack.
+This goes especially for lifts like the squat, bench press, and military bench press.
+When pushing yourself to failure with curls, it’s easier to get away with not having a spotter because if something does go wrong, you generally can just drop the weight.
 When you have the barbell on your back in a squat, or over your chest in a bench press, or directly over your head in a military press, you could get yourself seriously hurt should something go wrong as you try to push yourself past your limits.

-A last point is to use reps to failure occasionally.
+A last point is to use training to failure occasionally.
 If you really are going to push yourself hardcore I am all for that.
 I am by no means discouraging the hardcore enthusiast from trying to scale the next mountain.
 That is what we are all about here at Fitness Fahrenheit.
 At the same time remember that rest time is just as critical as your time in the gym, and pushing yourself past failure does require your body to receive adequate rest.
 You also want to keep from becoming acclimated.
-Even though reps to failure are all about shocking the muscles to spur growth, using any technique too much will lead to plateaus.
+Even though training to failure is all about shocking the muscles to spur growth, using any technique too much will lead to plateaus.

 So there you have it.
 Reps till failure can be used, so long as they are used wisely and with the proper precautionary.
 Now get out there and fail!